wh1plash/fiber_CRUD/README.md

 ```

 ## Testing
-### for now it need to be created database 'test' in postrges DB
+### for now it need to be created database 'test' in postgres DB
 Run test by
 ```
 make test